krach-protocol/krach-go/spec/index.md

 +                       Payload (n-bytes)                       +
 |                                                               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 ## HandshakeFin

+The Initiator sends the Handshake Fin packet after receiving the Handshake response and constructing his view of the cipher state

  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1